As things get better, there’s more to lose.

 While we’re in the safest and most prosperous time in history, we feel like everything is falling apart.
 That’s because with progress comes fear of loss.

-The exceptional advances in technology, business and lifestyle have simultaneously raised our quality of life and increased our concerns.
-This is the paradox of progress.
+The exceptional advances in technology, business and lifestyle have simultaneously raised our quality of life and heightened our awareness of what could be taken away.
+As our standards improve, our expectations rise.
+As systems become more interconnected, they appear more fragile.

 Progress forces us to make value judgments.

 We judge the rightness, wrongness or usefulness of a new advancement based on a comparison to other things we already understand.
 These evaluations are often based upon limited information and are made quickly and impulsively.
 They are not universal.
 There are different evaluations because we don’t all agree on what is good or bad.
+Brands that leverage the paradox can use is persuasively.

 This is why understanding the existing mindset of your market is essential.
 While you might be tempted to make your brand appeal to everyone, targeting a specific niche helps accelerate its adoption.
 It begins with identifying the people who have the most to lose without your offering.
 While the optimism of empowerment, delight and virtue are noble, the paradox is that motivation is driven by fear of loss.